-3rd March 2014: A study of more than 1,200 consumers across the UK and US has revealed that marketers should better embrace the latest consumer insight technologies to ensure accurate measurement of digital campaign success, which goes far beyond ad impression figures.
+3rd March 2014: A study of more than 1,200 consumers across the UK and US has revealed that marketers should better embrace the latest consumer insights technologies to ensure accurate measurement of digital campaign success, which goes far beyond ad impression figures.

 The ‘See-Say’ study, designed to ascertain whether what participants say they saw is what they really saw – (‘seen’ versus ‘recall’), was conducted by eye-tracking specialist Sticky, using the extensive panels of market research software provider Cint.
 It covered four different target groups and looked at ads from a variety of major brands, including Levis (UK and US), Netflix, Wuaki, Bank of America and ING Direct.

 The participants were shown a number of adverts and then subsequently asked if they recalled seeing them.
 This was then compared to the gaze patterns that had been monitored by Sticky’s technology, and a See-Say gap was unveiled, i.e. people sometimes say they have not seen what they actually did seen and vice versa.
 The gaps varied across the board and indicated that there can be a real disparity in the gap size even when like-for-like advertisements are shown to the same group.
 However, across all the tested ads in this study there were an average of 25 % false negatives (actually saw the ad but didn’t recall doing so) and 10 % false positives (recalled seeing an ad but actually hadn’t).